 - Self-rescue and skills for rescuing others

 Many agencies offer these courses for parents.
-For more information, visit St. John Ambulance at sja.ca/English/Courses-and-Training/Pages/Course%20Descriptions/Course-Descriptions-home.aspx.
+For more information, visit St. John Ambulance at www.sja.ca/en/first-aid-training/find-your-course.

-Children should always wear a life jacket when they are swimming or in a boat.
-Check the label to make sure that your child's life jacket is government approved and that it is the right size for your child's weight.
+Always wear life jackets or PFDs on a boat or dock.
+Life jackets/PFDs can also be worn when swimming, but children still need adult supervision.
+Life jackets/PFDs are never a replacement for adult supervision.
+Check the label to make sure that your life jacket/PFD is Transport Canada approved, and that it is the right size for your weight.

 How can I make my pool safe?